-We acknowledge the role that wealth plays in driving our economy, but are concerned that the gap between the rich and the poor continues to grow.
-We at FRANCO, believe in encouraging people and communities to empower themselves, and that education is a means in which to do so.
+We acknowledge the role that wealth plays in driving our economy, but we are concerned that the gap between the wealthy and the disadvantaged continues to grow.
+We at FRANCO, believe in encouraging people and communities to empower themselves, and that education is a means by which to do so.

 We offer financial aid, together with various forms of training and development, to equip young people with the necessary skills which will enable them to secure employment opportunities.
 Our main aim is to restore a sense of pride and self-esteem into under-resourced communities.

 Our main focus remains sponsoring education.